reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 ## Sandbox Scenario

-Contoso Corporation, a large enterprise, seeks to enhance its analytics capabilities by adopting Microsoft Fabric.
-Contoso aims to consolidate its data-related processes, from data movement to business intelligence, into a single, integrated platform.
-The company wants to eliminate the complexity of managing disparate services and ensure a seamless end-to-end analytics experience.
+Contoso Corporation, a large enterprise operating in diverse industries, recognizes the critical importance of leveraging data for strategic decision-making.
+Facing challenges with disparate data services and an increasingly complex analytics landscape, Contoso has decided to renovate its approach by adopting Microsoft Fabric.
+This decision stems from the company's vision to streamline and consolidate all data-related processes, encompassing data movement, data engineering, real-time analytics, and business intelligence, into a unified and integrated platform.

 ## Using this Sandbox